olsendevs/ClickDigital/README.md

 ## Etapas do projeto

-1 - Coletar todas as informações sobre funcionalidades e fluxos do sistema
+``OK`` 1 - Coletar todas as informações sobre funcionalidades e fluxos do sistema

-2 - Desenhar a arquitetura dos
+2 - Desenhar a arquitetura do sistema

 3 - Desenvolver a API (backend) + integração com banco de dados